-(a) As shown, the term "National B2B Infrastructure" relates to centralised B2B e-Hub as well as components (hardware and software) maintained by Participants.
+a.
+[Guidance Note] As shown, the term "National B2B Infrastructure" relates to centralised B2B e-Hub as well as components (hardware and software) maintained by Participants.

-9.2.
-Need for Contingency Arrangements
+9.2 Need for contingency arrangements

-- (a) The use of a National B2B Infrastructure, coupled with the use of aseXML B2B Transactions, has been assumed as the basis for the realisation of National B2B Procedures. - (b) A series of contingency arrangements have been defined to cover situations when National B2B Infrastructure performance (IT systems and communications) does not meet the needs and priorities of Participants (and their Customers). - (c) These contingency arrangements take account of: - (i) Time frame and responsibility to advise system problems and to activate contingency arrangement; - (ii) Prioritisation of Transactions; - (iii) Alternate delivery method(s) and format; - (iv) Escalation process and timing for lengthy or persistent problems; and the - (v) Handling of contingency Transactions once normal operations resume. - (d) Also relevant to the contingency arrangements is the reduction of situations requiring contingency arrangements: - (i) Steps to ensure an appropriate level of performance, integrity, robustness and redundancy of any National B2B Infrastructure and systems; and - (ii) Potential steps Participants may take to improve their internal performance, integrity, robustness, and redundancy relevant to the B2B Procedures.
+- a.
+[Guidance Note] The use of a National B2B Infrastructure, coupled with the use of aseXML B2B Transactions, has been assumed as the basis for the realisation of National B2B Procedures. - b.
+[Guidance Note] A series of contingency arrangements have been defined to cover situations when National B2B Infrastructure performance (IT systems and communications) does not meet the needs and priorities of Participants (and their Customers). - c.
+[Guidance Note] These contingency arrangements take account of: - [Guidance Note] Time frame and responsibility to advise system problems and to activate contingency arrangement; - ii.
+[Guidance Note] Prioritisation of Transactions; - iii.
+[Guidance Note] Alternate delivery method(s) and format; - iv.
+[Guidance Note] Escalation process and timing for lengthy or persistent problems; and the - v.
+[Guidance Note] Handling of contingency Transactions once normal operations resume.

-9.3.
-Basic Principles for Contingency Arrangements
+- d.
+[Guidance Note] Also relevant to the contingency arrangements is the reduction of situations requiring contingency arrangements: - i.
+[Guidance Note] - ii.
+[Guidance Note] Potential steps Participants may take to improve their internal performance, integrity, robustness, and redundancy relevant to the B2B Procedures.

-- (a) The basic principle underlying the contingency arrangements detailed in this Procedure is that the Participant activates its contingency arrangements to minimise any adverse impact on other Participants and to itself. - (b) Participants must ensure that the contingency arrangements of that Participant preserve normal business operations of other Participants whenever possible and practicable. - Participants must use reasonable endeavours to ensure that that Participant's contingency arrangements preserve the Message format, Transaction models and general delivery requirements detailed earlier in this Procedure. - (ii) Participants receiving Business Documents via a contingency delivery method must use reasonable endeavours to respond using the normal delivery method, and not the contingency method originally used.
+9.3 Basic principles for contingency arrangements

-9.4.
-Overview of Major Contingency Requirements
+- aa.
+The basic principle underlying the contingency arrangements detailed in this Procedure is that the Participant activates its contingency arrangements to minimise any adverse impact on other Participants and to itself. - bb.
+Participants must ensure that the contingency arrangements of that Participant preserve normal business operations of other Participants whenever possible and practicable. - cc.
+Participants must use reasonable endeavours to ensure that that Participant's contingency arrangements preserve the Message format, Transaction models and general delivery requirements detailed earlier in this Procedure. - dd.
+Participants receiving Business Documents via a contingency delivery method must use reasonable endeavours to respond using the normal delivery method, and not the contingency method originally used.

-9.4.1.
-Participants
+9.4 Overview of major contingency requirements

-- (a) Participants must use reasonable endeavours to establish internal contingency arrangements to minimise disruption to other market Participants in the event of a material internal infrastructure failure.
-Participants must use reasonable endeavours to process Messages and Acknowledgements within the timeframes prescribed in this Procedure and elsewhere in the B2B Procedures. - (b) Where a Participant is unable to process Messages and/or Acknowledgements within timeframes prescribed in this Procedure or any other B2B Procedure, that Participant must as soon as reasonably practicable to inform affected parties and: - (i) detail actions and timeframes to recover; and - (ii) negotiate appropriate intermediate working arrangements.
+9.4.1 Participants

-- (iii) Use the B2B Notice for Electricity B2B; - (A) to provide an email notification process to advise other parties of problems with their gateway and /or systems (that may impact other participants); - (B) to provide email notifications to advise the market of any inability to meet its obligations under B2B Procedures; and - (C) to provide email notifications as set out in (A) and (B) above that must not contain attachments. - (c) An alternative mechanism for a Participant to manage Messages in their MSATS B2B Handler Inbox and Outbox shall be provided to Participants.
-This mechanism is called the B2B Browser Application. - (d) In the event of a series of failures, which prevent a Participant from accessing the MSATS B2B Handler (and the B2B Browser Application is effectively unavailable), urgent B2B Messages may be sent via email as aseXML attachments (as a last resort).
+- a.
+Participants must use reasonable endeavours to establish internal contingency arrangements to minimise disruption to other market Participants in the event of a material internal infrastructure failure.
+Participants must use reasonable endeavours to process Messages and Acknowledgements within the timeframes prescribed in this Procedure and elsewhere in the B2B Procedures. - b.
+Where a Participant is unable to process Messages and/or Acknowledgements within timeframes prescribed in this Procedure or any other B2B Procedure, that Participant must as soon as reasonably practicable to inform affected parties and: - i. detail actions and timeframes to recover; and - ii. negotiate appropriate intermediate working arrangements. - iii.
+Use the B2B Notice for Electricity B2B; - to provide an email notification process to advise other parties of problems with their gateway and /or systems (that may impact other participants); - to provide email notifications to advise the market of any inability to meet its obligations under B2B Procedures; and - to provide email notifications as set out in (A) and (B) above that must not contain attachments. - c.
+An alternative mechanism for a Participant to manage Messages in their MSATS B2B Handler Inbox and Outbox shall be provided to Participants.
+This mechanism is called the B2B Browser Application. - d.
+In the event of a series of failures, which prevent a Participant from accessing the MSATS B2B Handler (and the B2B Browser Application is effectively unavailable), urgent B2B Messages may be sent via email as aseXML attachments (as a last resort).

-9.5.
-Major Failure Events and Contingency Steps
+9.5 Major failure events and contingency steps